 |Anxiolytic/Anti-depressant||Combats anxiety and depression disorders|

-The Legal Status of CBD Oil in the U.S.
+Understanding the Legal Status of CBD Oil in the U.S.

 CBD oil that you can buy in stores is typically manufactured from hemp, but if you live in a medical or recreational state where marijuana is legal, you will find CBD oil made from higher-THC cannabis (marijuana) plants.
+What’s the difference, you might be wondering?

 The obvious difference between cannabis CBD and hemp CBD is that hemp has very little THC; from a legal aspect, all forms of cannabis are currently classed as Schedule 1 drugs and therefore, on a federal level are illegal.